Dhanushwr/Cyclistic-Bike-Share-data-analysis/README.md

 - Weekly Bike Ridership: Analysis of weekly ridership patterns.

-- Hourly Bike Ridership: Analysis of hourly riderhsip patterns.
+- Hourly Bike Ridership: Analysis of hourly ridership patterns.

-- Rountrip analysis: Count of casual and annumal members taking round trips throughout the period.
+- Roundtrip analysis: Count of casual and annual members taking round trips throughout the period.

-- Departure hotspots: Identifying points with more 5000 casual riders start their trips.
+- Departure hotspots: Identifying points with more than 5000 casual riders who start their trips.

 ### Tools Used:-